-Meet Ben Westerik, a local from Nelson BC and our September GuestGrammer.
+Meet Ben Westerik, a local from Nelson BC.
 He loves that he can walk out his door and hop on his bike and either start peddling uphill and be on world-class mountain bike trails right on the edge of town, or I can whizz downtown in minutes and be surrounded by a plethora of coffee shops, craft brewery options, and more restaurant menu items than he can ever possibly hope to try.
 Check out his Instagram Feed to see more of his work!

 #1 - Describe your perfect day in the Kootenays?

 My dream has always been to have an empty ski resort with a massive dump of snow and just you and your friends to ski it all.
 That dream did in fact come true last April on Whitewater's incredible 50+cm closing day.
 The access road was experiencing major delays and I managed to be amongst the lucky few to arrive early.
 The sun came out and we skied the best snow of our lives until the chairs finally came to a stop, the season came to an end, and the day concluded with a tailgate barbecue in the parking lot followed by craft beers in town.
 I can't really imagine anything better.

 50+ powder day at Whitewater in Nelson, BC

 #2 - What is an experience that you would suggest to a new visitor to the Kootenays?